 - are carefully recruited and trained to portray the characteristics of a real patient

-- Age 18 and older
+- are age 18 and older

-- Have education beyond the high school level and/or successful employment experience(s)
+- have education beyond the high school level and/or successful employment experience(s)

 Interested in becoming a standardized patient?